Marching percussion: Snare drums

-Tenor/Quad drums
+Tenor/quad drums

 Marching tenor drums (also called quads/quints) are single-headed tonal drums.
-Modern tenor configurations usually have 4 drums and 1 to 2 special effect drums known as spocks or gocks.
+Modern tenor configurations usually have four drums and one to two special effect drums known as spocks.
 The spocks are tuned relatively high and are used to play parts that cut through the ensemble.
 Tenor players add pitch variety to the drumline with drums of different sizes.

 Tenor players use matched grip and generally play with mallets with plastic disc-shaped heads, though traditional drumsticks and softer mallets are commonly used to achieve different timbres.

-Single tenor drums, also known as flubs, are popular in HBCUs, pipe bands or as starting points for inexperienced drummers, and are beaten using soft or hard mallets.
+Single tenor drums, also known as flubs, are popular in HBCUs, pipe bands or as starting points for inexperienced drummers and are beaten using soft or hard mallets.
 Either in the single or the multiple form, these tenors can be mounted on the chest, like bass drums, or horizontally, like traditional snares.

 Tenor drums are aptly the tenor voice of the ensemble, as well as one of the most melodic.
 Tenor drums often have parts that mirror what the winds or front ensemble is playing.
-Because there is often more than one drum, various visuals can be used when performing drum changes such as "cross-overs" or "sweeps".
+Because there is often more than one drum, various visuals can be used when performing drum changes such as "crossovers" or "sweeps".

 Marching multiple tenor drums can weigh anywhere between 30 and 45 pounds, depending on the model, and number of drums.
 This means they are typically the heaviest drums in the drumline.

 Modern marching bands and drum corps use multi-tenors, which consist of several single-headed tom-toms played by a single drummer.
 The bottoms of the shells are open and beveled to project the sound of the drum forward.
 Double-ply PET film heads are typically used for increased sound projection and durability.
 They are typically played with wooden- or aluminum-shafted mallets that have disc-shaped heads made of nylon.
-Mallets with felt or fleece heads, drum sticks, drum brushes, and other implements are occasionally used to achieve different timbres.
+Mallets with felt or fleece heads, drumsticks, drum brushes, and other implements are occasionally used to achieve different timbres.
 The playing technique used for multi-tenors is somewhat different from that of a snare drum, and more like that of a timpani because the drumhead is struck closer to the edge instead of in the center.
 This creates a sound with more overtones, as opposed to striking the drumhead in the center, which produces a very short, dull sound with few overtones that is considered undesirable for multi-tenors.